zakjanzi/BG-LB-Initiative/README.md

 - **Simplicity:**
   - This straightforward architecture is ideal for development or scenarios with lower user volume.
 - **Security & Data Integrity:**
-  - The database is accessed exclusively via backend services (tender management and AI workers), protecting data from direct frontend exposure.
+  - The database is accessed exclusively via backend services (tender management and AI workers), protecting data from public internet exposure.
 - **Limited Scalability:**
   - Lacks advanced load balancing and fault tolerance, which may limit performance under high load.

 ---

-## 2. Production-Grade Architecture Diagram
+## 2. Production-Grade Architecture Diagram (See image 2)

 ### Diagram